 Astrological note: A dream of support at the extreme point often comes during harmonious transits of Jupiter or Chiron through your 8th or 12th house, during their conjunction with the Moon, and in periods when Saturn emerges from long tension.
 Sagittarians, Pisces, and Cancers recognize this dream with particular accuracy.
 If Jupiter is now touching your Moon — the Healer sends support, and the dream conveys this through a gesture in which you are not left alone in the dark.

 Let yourself relate to this theme seriously and gently.
 Hear symbolic endings as a plea to close something unbearable in life, not as a mystical sign.
 Honor the Guardian’s signals when it shouts, and do not try to “endure through.”
 Accept support when it is offered.
-Seek help if the theme is loud in real life.
+Seek help if the theme is loud in your waking life.

-Each time something like this appears in a dream, some part of you that loves you very much is quietly saying: “I am not asking you to leave; I am asking you to care for what torments you; you should not carry this alone.”
+Each time something like this appears in a dream, some part of you that loves you very much is quietly saying: I am not asking you to leave; I am asking you to take care of what torments you; you should not carry this alone.